philippweber/UbuntuConfig/README.md

 **Warning:**

+These are my private notes, untidy & disorganized.

-I do not update this, so entries may be outdated
+I do not update this, so entries may be outdated.

+## Apps
+Apps & Co.

 ## Autostart
 Contains contents from ~/.config/autostart